 - Tap on General.

-- Tap on Manage Storage.
+- Tap on iPhone (or iPad) storage.

 How are you managing your iPhone storage?

 A mixture of all the above approaches is not only possible but ideal to avoid any out of storage issues.
 You can move files across to other cloud services or simply delete stuff you don't need, like movies or TV shows you've downloaded and watched.
 That way, you can prioritise the essentials on your device.